SceneMaker/VisualSceneMaker/plugins/yallah/README.md

-# VSM plugin for communication with YALLAH
+# VSM plugin for communicating with YALLAH

 This VSM plugin implements the communication with a YALLAH character in Unity.